Hieararchies or trees in Oracle using

 Introduction

 In this post I want to cover some of the things that have a bit interesting for me lately.
-Things like:- How to visually draw a hierarchy?
+Things like:

 - What is the difference between table count and downline count?